Check the Faculty page for links to faculty webpages describing their research interests.

 D. Research Experience for Undergraduates (REU)

 The National Science Foundation awards REU grants to universities, which in turn fund undergraduate research, mainly during summers.
 These typically provide room and board and a stipend for about 10 weeks.
 These are usually excellent quality programs, and a number of students have written senior theses based on REU experiences.
-Institutions award REU grants to students based on applications, which are due mostly in February and March with some as late as early May.
+Institutions award REU grants to students based on applications, which are due mostly in January and February.
 Search the web (http://www.nsf.gov/crssprgm/reu/list_result.jsp?unitid=5047).

 E. Department Opportunities - Not for Academic Credit: